DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/user-guide/view.md

 # View MySQL Instance

-In the MySQL instance list, select the instance you want to view and click on the instance name to enter the detail page.
+In the MySQL instance list, select the instance you want to view and click the instance name to enter the detail page.

 ## Overview